Last Updated: May 18, 2026

 How Does Other Ketamine Research Compare?

-Sample sizes range from a 41-patient placebo-controlled RCT to a real-world effectiveness study of more than 11,000 patients.
-Response rates in these studies range from 26.8% to 56.4%.
-Direct comparisons across studies should account for differences in study design, patient populations, and outcome measures
+Sample sizes in this literature range from a 41-patient placebo-controlled RCT to a real-world effectiveness study of more than 11,000 patients.
+Response rates range from 26.8% to 56.4%.
+Three of these studies are summarized below; direct comparisons across studies should account for differences in study design, patient populations, and outcome measures.

 The Mathai 2024 data represents a real-world effectiveness study of Mindbloom's at-home sublingual ketamine therapy program.7